MECLA Identifies Innovation Areas for Low Embodied Concrete

 14 December 2021

-Interview with Hudson Worley, Chair of MECLA
+Interview with Hudson Worsley, Chair of MECLA

 What are your main objectives and how do you plan to achieve these?